marmelab/coPostgresQuery/README.md

 The library can be divided in two parts:

-- The query helpers (insertOne, selectOne, etc..) that allows to generate sql, and the corresponding parameters.
+- The query helpers (insertOne, selectOne, etc..) that allow to generate sql, and the corresponding parameters.
 - PgPool, that allows to connect to the postgres database and execute query.